lvabarajithan/RxPermissions/README.md

 Reactive implementation of Android runtime permissions using RxJava3.

-## API
+## Usage

-This library provides simple and lightweight apis that returns a `PermissionResult`.
+This library provides simple and lightweight apis that emitts `PermissionResult`.

 Requesting for permissions: